-Window panes can have special Low-E coatings that allow light and heat to penetrate but prevent heat escaping.
+Window panes can have special Low-E coatings that allow light and heat to penetrate but prevent heat from escaping.

-Other factors can save energy include the window frame material, the gap distance between panes and the type of spacers used to keep them apart.
+Other factors that can save energy include the window frame material, the gap distance between panes and the type of spacers used to keep them apart.

 Windows come in a wide range of styles, sizes and material.
 Glass is common to all of them, of course, but frames can have a significant influence on overall heat transfer properties.

-The energy rating of frames varies with the material and each has its own advantages.
+The energy rating of frames varies with the material, and each has its own advantages.
 In general terms, aluminium windows are the least thermally efficient.
 Manufacturers can improve this by incorporating thermal breaks into the design, but the benefits are marginal.

 PVCu frames are long-lasting, require little upkeep and are energy efficient.